 Autograph your work with excellence.”

-Ms. Martinez is a dynamic and inspirational speaker, selected as a keynote speaker or panelist at various education events.
+Among her many accomplishments, Ms. Martinez has been a keynote speaker or panelist at various education events.
 In recognition of her community service, Ms. Martinez was awarded the Rotarian Leadership Award by Rotary District 5320 for "Service above Self” and the Paul Harris Fellow Award.
 She received the "Leaders in Oral Heath" Community Award by Healthy Smiles for Kids of Orange County and the Buena Park Soroptimists "Integrity of Profession" Award.
-She was also selected as a "Woman of Distinction" by Assemblywoman Sharon Quirk-Silva in 2018 and received the 2020 Hispanic Woman of the Year by Santa Ana LULAC # 147.
+She was selected as a "Woman of Distinction" by Assemblywoman Sharon Quirk-Silva in 2018 and received the 2020 Hispanic Woman of the Year by Santa Ana LULAC # 147.
 In addition, Ms. Martinez serves on the Anaheim Police Chief’s Advisory Board.
 She is a member of the Buena Park Rotary Club, the Centralia Education Foundation, the Centralia Community Collaborative, CSUF College of Education Advisory Committee and the Buena Park Education Committee.